Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Configure ELB with TCP listeners on TCP/4d3.
 And place the Web servers behind it.
 - [x] Configure your Web servers with EIPS Place the Web servers in a Route 53 Record Set and configure health checks against all Web servers.
 - [ ] Configure ELB with HTTPS listeners, and place the Web servers behind it.
-- [ ] Configure your web servers as the origins for a Cloud Front distribution.
-Use custom SSL certificates on your Cloud Front distribution.
+- [ ] Configure your web servers as the origins for a CloudFront distribution.
+Use custom SSL certificates on your CloudFront distribution.

 **[⬆ Back to Top](#table-of-contents)**